rezaahmadzadeh/tinyquaternion/README.md

 ## 1. Installation

-Copy the `tinyQuaternion.p` file into your source folder and import the module as follows:
+Copy the `tinyQuaternion.py` file into your source folder and import the module as follows:

 ``` python
 from tinyQuaternion import Quaternion